distillpub/post--distill-hiatus/index.md

 On the flip side, Distill often comes up in conversations about the future of publishers and journals in machine learning, as a positive example of the role a journal can play.
 But if we no longer believe in our model, Distill may be unintentionally supporting something we don’t really stand behind.
 We may also be setting unrealistic aspirations: if Distill’s level of editorial engagement and editing was unsustainable, even with a deeply passionate set of volunteers and a relatively small number of articles, we should at least be clearly communicating how difficult it is.

-### Why the hiatus?
+## Why a hiatus?

 We think that Distill is a really beautiful artifact which illustrates a vision of scientific publishing.
 But it is not sustainable for us to continue running the journal in its current form.
 We think preserving it in its present state is more valuable than diluting it with lower quality editing.
 We also think that it’s a lot healthier for us and frees up our energy to do new projects that provide value to the community.

 We’ve considered trying to find others to hand Distill off to.
 But a lot of the value of Distill is illustrating a weird and idiosyncratic vision.
 We think there’s value in preserving Distill’s original flavor.
+We are open to changes to better structure Distill, but we feel protective of Distill's vision and quirkiness.

 Although Distill is going on hiatus, the <a href="https://github.com/distillpub/template">Distill template</a> is open source, and we’d love to see others run with it!